 Plate Put to Registered Recommended Withdrawn Defaced Sheets Earliest

 No. Press for From Destroyed Printed Known

-Defacement Press -
+Defacement Press

 1 ???
-161,335 3 Nov 88
+177,451 3 Nov 88

-1884
+Dec 1885

 2

-It is probable that the same two plates were used as for the blue paper printing.
+This production was in sheets of 112, (two panes of 56).
+It is probable that the same two plates were used as for the fiscal paper printing.
 The total production for this value was 184,382 sheets, and the split between the blue and white paper printings as shown above has been estimated.

 Five shilling Rose.
 Anchor.
-P. 14 Blued paper
+P. 14 Fiscal (Blued) paper

-Plate No. Put to Press Registered Recommended for Defacement Withdrawn From Press Defaced Destroyed Sheets Printed Earliest Known 1 10,330 19 Mar 84
+Plate Put to Registered Recommended Withdrawn Defaced Sheets Earliest

+No. Press for From Destroyed Printed Known

+Defacement Press

+1 10,330 19 Mar 84